 Consider using Clicky if:

-• You want to track the same website analytics GA4 offers but you want a better UX.
+• You want to track the same website analytics GA4 offers but you want a better UX

-• You’re concerned about privacy and you need a solution that doesn’t use cookies.
+• You’re concerned about privacy and you need a solution that doesn’t use cookies

 Choose another GA4 alternative if:

-• You want a full-featured platform with A/B testing and conversion rate optimization (CRO) tools.
+• You want a full-featured platform with A/B testing and conversion rate optimization (CRO) tools

-• You need extensive integrations, as Clicky’s integration library is relatively small.
+• You need extensive integrations, as Clicky’s integration library is relatively small

 Clicky pricing:

-• A free plan is available for up to 3,000 daily page views. {aid plans start at $9.99 per month for up to 30,000 daily page views.
+• Paid plans start at $9.99 per month for up to 30,000 daily page views

 3. Fathom Analytics